papy1974/GoogleBooksSearch/README.md

 # Installation.

 TO use the project, the following software must be installed on your computer.
 Git Bash, and visual studio that can be done on a laptop or a mac.
 Git can be download from the following link: https://git-scm.com/download/win, and here is the link for downloading visual studio: visualstudio.microsoft.com. both Git bash and visual studio will allow the user the have access to the codes that help to build a project.
-Also, the user has to install Mongodb.
+Also, the user has to install MongoDB.

 # Example usage.